jericks/jericks.github.io/content/posts/geoc-cli.md

 ![Convexhull](/posts/geoc-cli-vector-buffer.png)

 One of the great advantages of the GEOC CLI is that you can do spatial analysis and visualization with one tool.
-If this post piqued your interest check out the project's [Github repository](https://github.com/jericks/geoc) and [web site](http://jericks.github.io/geoc/index.html).
+If this post piqued your interest, check out the project's [Github repository](https://github.com/jericks/geoc) and [web site](http://jericks.github.io/geoc/index.html).